MatthewHaas19/FrontEnd-Project/README.md

 Now the command ng is available, so you can run the app:

-Run `ng serve`.
+Run `ng serve`, if it's not working, try : `npm start`.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build